 If you’re after places to visit near Airlie beach to cool off, they don’t come much more scenic than Cedar Creek Falls.
 Airlie Beach is just a 30-minute drive from these beautiful falls, through picturesque countryside, which will bring you to this natural freshwater swimming hole and waterfall.

-It’s no more than 50 ms from the car park until you reach the falls and rock pool – so it’s accessible to everyone.
+It’s no more than 50 metres from the car park until you reach the falls and rock pool – so it’s one of the family things to do in Airlie Beach that is accessible to everyone.

 Make sure you bring some floaties, insect repellent, water shoes and a picnic and you’re all set for a few hours.

 The Cedar Creek Falls is a great hidden gem if you have a car and are looking for free things to do near Airlie Beach.